 Unilever’s video interview involves recording and uploading your answers using a computer with a webcam or a smartphone.
 Unilever recruiters stress that you need to ensure that you have a good and stable wifi connection and this is because it will enable your answers to be more easily assessed.
 While you can complete your interview anywhere, make sure you choose a place that is well lit and quiet – you don't want to be disturbed halfway through recording your answers.
 Dress smartly – not only because you can never be sure what the camera might pick up but also because it will make you feel more prepared and professional.

 Practise recording yourself answering example interview questions, using the ones below and these tricky interview questions as a basis.
 Then, as horrible as it might be, evaluate your performance or ask a friend or family member to do so for you.
 For example: are you looking into the camera (rather than at your face onthe screen)?
 Does the light shine in your eyes?
 Are you talking too quickly?
 Do you need to take more breaths?

 Unilever’s placement video interviews: potential and past interview questions

 Unilever states that the video interview questions for its industry placements, spring insight programmes and summer placements will be:

-- ‘future focused’ (which means that they are likely to be hypothetical, asking ‘what would you do if…?’)
+- scenario-based (which means that they are likely to be hypothetical, asking ‘what would you do in X situation?’)

 - based around your motivations for applying to Unilever and the work experience programme – and by implication are also likely to focus on your career ambitions.